A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 — quoted from How to Know God: The Yoga Aphorisms of Patanjali (3:42), translated and with commentary by Swami Prabhavananda and Christopher Isherwood

-That prime example (above) is one of the ways Oscar William Adams, Sr. covered the Scottsboro Boys, a group of nine African Americans teenagers (age 12 – 19 years old) who were accused of raping two white women on a train full of “hoboes.”
+That aforementioned example is not random; it is one of the ways Oscar William Adams, Sr. covered the Scottsboro Boys, a group of nine African Americans teenagers (age 12 – 19 years old) who were accused of raping two white women on a train full of “hoboes.”
 Nowadays, people might think of hoboes, tramps, and bums as one and the same.
-During the Great Depression, however, people very clearly understood that a hobo was someone who was traveling in order to work (but didn’t have the means to pay for that travel).
+During the Great Depression, however, people very clearly understood that a hobo was someone who was traveling in order to work (but didn’t have the means to pay for their travel).
 On March 25, 1931, a fight broke out (in Tennessee) on a Southbound train full of Black and white hobos, because a group of white teenagers declared the train “whites only.”
 Even though there were reportedly the same number of hoboes of each race on the train, the white teenagers ended up leaving the train.
 Defeated and angry, they told the local sheriff that they had been attacked by the Black teenagers.
-The sheriff – plus some local residents that he deputized – intercepted the train in Paint Rock, Alabama, and arrested the Black teenagers.
+The sheriff — plus some local residents that he deputized — intercepted the train in Paint Rock, Alabama, and arrested the Black teenagers.

 They also arrested two young white women (age 17 and 21 years old).

-Now, if you know anything about “bad women,” you know that two unaccompanied white women traveling in the presence of men – especially Black men – didn’t have a lot of choices.
-They could be labeled as prostitutes – which, in this case (because they crossed state lines) would mean they had violated The White-Slave Traffic Act of 1910, also called the Mann Act, and could face lengthy prison terms.
+Now, if you know anything about “bad women,” you know that two unaccompanied white women traveling in the presence of men — especially Black men — didn’t have a lot of choices.
+They could be labeled as prostitutes — which, in this case (because they crossed state lines) would mean they had violated The White-Slave Traffic Act of 1910, also called the Mann Act, and could face lengthy prison terms.
 The other option was to say they were raped.
 Unlike most of the men, the two women knew each other and were actually traveling together.
 They decided (or, possibly the older one convinced the younger one) that it was in their best interest to say they were raped.
 A doctor was called in to examine them, but could find no signs of rape or trauma.
 It would later turn out that no one could truthfully confirm if the women and the teenagers were ever even in the same car.
-But, none of that mattered: it was 1931 and the teenagers would go to court in Scottsboro, Alabama.
+But, none of that mattered: it was 1931; the teenagers would go to court in Scottsboro, Alabama.

 At the end of three speedy trials, all eight of the nine teenagers — including one who was almost blind and another who was so disabled that he could barely walk — were convicted and sentenced to death by all-white juries.
 The youngest of the nine was convicted, but his trial ended in a hung jury, because they couldn’t agree on the penalty: some wanted him to receive the death penalty, despite his age.
 All of the cases were appealed to the Alabama Supreme Court and then the Supreme Court of the United States (SCOTUS), which overturned the convictions and sent the cases back down to Alabama.
 A change of venue was granted and all nine headed to court in rural Decatur, Alabama in the Spring of 1933.

 Despite the decision for the cases to be re-tried, all nine were under heavy guard and the eight previously sentenced to death were in prison garb.
 Despite arguments from the defense attorneys (Samuel Leibowitz and Joseph Brodsky, who had also served as second chair on the earlier trials), the trials again had all-white juries.
-Despite the fact that youngest of the alleged victims recanted, the defendants were again convicted.
+Despite the fact that the youngest of the alleged victims recanted, the defendants were again convicted.
 The first of the nine was convicted despite the fact that many of the jurors knew he was innocent.
 But, Decatur was Klan country and the Ku Klux Klan made it very clear what they thought the outcome of the trials should be and what would happen to any juror who didn’t convict and recommend the death penalty.
 Judge James Edwin Horton set the verdict aside and indefinitely postponed the other trials.
 He did this, knowing it would end his political career.
 He also considered a change of venue, but, in the end, the first of the Scottsboro Boys faced his third trial in Decatur.

-With a new judge, but no National Guard protection, the second set of retrials took place in Winter 1933 and resulted in two more convictions.
-Appeals to SCOTUS, in 1935, resulted in the convictions being overturned and Scottsboro 9 were back in court.
+With a new judge, but no National Guard protection, the second set of retrials took place in Winter 1933.
+They resulted in two more convictions.
+Appeals to SCOTUS, in 1935, resulted in the convictions being overturned and the Scottsboro 9 were back in court.
 This time, however, there was one African American juror: Creed Conyers, the first Black person to serve on an Alabama grand jury since 1877.
 The newly elected Attorney General served as the prosecuting attorney and the trials lasted from January of 1936 until the summer of 1937.
 After spending over six years in prison (as adults on death row), the legal fate of the Scottsboro Boys was as follows:

 - After 3 trials, Clarence Norris (19 when arrested) was convicted and given the death penalty.
 His sentence was commuted in 1938; he was paroled (and jumped parole) in 1946.
 He was pardoned in 1976.